Roderick Miranda: Wolverhampton Wanderers

 On 13 June 2017, Roderick joined English Championship team Wolverhampton Wanderers on a four-year contract for an undisclosed fee.
 He made his debut on 5 August, playing the whole of a 1–0 home victory over Middlesbrough.

 Roderick continued in the league team for 14 matches, before falling out of favour with manager Nuno Espírito Santo.
 He finished the season with 19 appearances in all competitions, as Wolves were promoted as champions.

 On 11 July 2018, Roderick joined Super League Greece club Olympiacos on a season-long loan.
 On 1 September 2019, he moved to Famalicão, newly promoted to the Portuguese top division, again on loan.
 He played regularly as the team finished sixth, scoring two goals, and was sent off in the 34th minute of a 2–2 draw at nearby Braga on 3 November for a foul on Galeno.

 Later career

 On 1 February 2021, shortly after agreeing to part ways with Wolverhampton, Roderick moved to Gaziantep of the Turkish Süper Lig on a five-month deal.
 On 1 October, he agreed to a two-year contract at Melbourne Victory.

+Roderick was appointed new team captain in October 2023, replacing the departed Joshua Brillante.